Q: What is "off-time" and “wearing off” in Parkinson's disease?

 This will lead to progressively shorter intervals during which symptoms remain adequately controlled.
 In other words, the effects of medication will start to "wear off' in between medication doses.
 The process is directly related to the progression of PD, and reduction of a "dopamine storage capacity" due to the loss of dopaminergic brain cells.

 "Off-time" refers to periods of the day when the medication is not working well, causing worsening of Parkinsonian symptoms.
 In contrary, the term "on-time" refers to periods of adequate control of PD symptoms.
 "Wearing-off" episodes may occur predictably and gradually, or they may emerge suddenly and unexpectedly.
+For some patients, changes are noticed early morning, others notice motor fluctuations less predictably.
 Patients should pay close attention to the frequency and timing of these wearing-off periods, and discuss them with their physician.